Boa-Snake-Robot/Boa-Manual/02_guided_tour/05_spine_protocol.md

 ## Introduction

-The arbitration ID is separated into 2 parts
+The arbitration ID of the CAN message is separated into 2 parts

 Bits 0 through 5 represent the Link ID the message is intended for with a value from 0 to 64.